act65/open-problems/problems/integrated-knowledge-base.md

 Aka online learning?
 What is the difference?
 Not only do we care about a finite memory footprint, but reusing/transferring knowledge from the past.

+## Exploring incomplete databases

+What about exploring new parts of the graph?
+May still have ???
+Not sure how this fits in here.

+Propagating truth across the graph.
+Combinatorally generating new nodes.